RieFuwa/Trivia-Game-with-C-/README.md

 # Trivia-Game-with-C++
-You can change the questions if you wish.
+You can change the questions.